timjogorman/RicherEventDescription/guidelines.md

-Ongoing processes may often have referential characteristics -- a revolution, for example, is clearly an event, but during the process of its occurrence a revolution might take on some characteristics of a concrete entity (as in \textit{"the revolution has spread to Misrata"}).
+Ongoing processes may often have referential characteristics -- a revolution, for example, is clearly an event, but during the process of its occurrence a revolution might take on some characteristics of a concrete entity (as in *"the revolution has spread to Misrata"*).
 Similarly, many diseases might be thought of either as ongoing processes applying to the body, or as amalgams of symptoms that have referential status.
 Such questionable instances will always default to EVENT.